netgen/local-development-setup/php/README.md

 error_log = /Users/brale/php73.log
 ```

-Don't forget to modify `brale` to your user and set the correct PHP version
+Don't forget to modify error log path to your user's home directory, and set the
-depending on the ini file you're modifying.
+correct PHP version depending on the ini file you're modifying.

 **Note**: Configuration files use `;` character as a comment, so make sure you
 remove it as needed.